avito-tech/avito-android/docs/content/docs/projects/CiSteps.md

 }
 ```

-There are no restriction in applying plugin to root project, and it could make sense for "global repo checks"
+The plugin can be applied to a root project or any module.

 {{%plugins-setup%}}